Why is my cat growling at nothing?

 Just because we can’t see or hear what’s outside doesn’t mean it’s not there, especially if your feline is routinely growling and hissing at the window.

-Why Is Your Cat Growling With A Toy?
+Why Is My Cat Growling With A Toy?

 When you give your cat a plush toy to play with, he may be in a better mood.